Farok-ahmed/react-crud-app/README.md

 - `text-white`: White text color
 - `w-[1200px]`: Sets a fixed width for the task container

+## Dependencies

+- React
+- uuid4 (for generating unique IDs)
+- react-toastify (for toast notifications)
+- Tailwind CSS (for styling)

 ## Potential Improvements

-1. Add form validation for email and phone fields.
-2. Implement data persistence using local storage or a backend API.
+1. Implement data persistence using local storage or a backend API.
-3. Add sorting and filtering functionality to the task list.
+2. Add sorting and filtering functionality to the task list.
-4. Improve error handling and user feedback.
-5. Implement pagination or infinite scrolling for large numbers of tasks.
+3. Implement pagination or infinite scrolling for large numbers of tasks.
+4. Enhance form validation and error handling.
+5. Add unit and integration tests for better code reliability.
+6. Implement a search functionality to find specific tasks quickly.
+7. Add a confirmation dialog before deleting tasks to prevent accidental deletions.